vincenzpascarella/PDFViewer/README.md

 - Search for text within a PDF document.
 - Share PDF documents via email, message, or other compatible apps.
 - Save PDF documents using the Files browser.
-- Print PDF documents using AirPrint
+- Print PDF documents using AirPrint.

 ## Requirements
 - iOS 16.0+

 ## How to use it in personal projects
-1. Clone the repository and open it in Xcode
+1. Clone the repository and open it in Xcode.
-2. Add to your project the PDFReader.swift file and the others in the "Components" directory
+2. Add to your project the PDFReader.swift file and the others in the "Components" directory.
-3. Use the PDFReader View in your app passing it the url of your pdf or a Data variable that contains it.
+3. Use the PDFReader View in your app passing it the URL of your pdf or a Data variable that contains it.
 4. You can add the .fullScreenCover modifier to call it like in the Native iOS apps.

 ## In app usage